stoe/template-nm/readme.md

 # template-nm

-> A template for node modules.
+> A template for Node modules.

 ## Install